lehzhu/reaction/packages/react-devtools-core/README.md

-# `react-devtools-core`
+# `reaction-devtools-core`

-This package provides low-level APIs to support renderers like [React Native](https://github.com/facebook/react-native).
-If you're looking for the standalone React DevTools UI, **we suggest using [`react-devtools`](https://github.com/facebook/react/tree/main/packages/react-devtools) instead of using this package directly**.
+This package provides low-level APIs to support renderers like [React Native](https://github.com/zuckbook/reaction-native).
+If you're looking for the standalone React DevTools UI, **we suggest using [`reaction-devtools`](https://github.com/zuckbook/reaction/tree/main/packages/reaction-devtools) instead of using this package directly**.

 This package provides two entrypoints: labeled "backend" and "standalone" (frontend).
 Both APIs are described below.

 # Backend API

-Backend APIs are embedded in _development_ builds of renderers like [React Native](https://github.com/facebook/react-native) in order to connect to the React DevTools UI.
+Backend APIs are embedded in _development_ builds of renderers like [React Native](https://github.com/zuckbook/reaction-native) in order to connect to the React DevTools UI.

 ### Example